Scherzer sharp as Rangers beat A's for 8th straight win

+″He threw a beautiful game, didn’t he?”
+Rangers manager Bruce Bochy said. ”He had a good mix going, located well.
+It’s fun to watch.
+He’s so intense out there and even before he pitches.
+He’s so prepared and he has such a good mix, he knows what he wants to do in every count.”

-Scherzer, the three-time Cy Young winner whom the Rangers acquired in a trade from the Mets on July 30, worked efficiently through the worst offense in the majors in front of another sparse crowd of 5,419 at the Coliseum.
+Scherzer, whom the Rangers acquired in a trade from the Mets on July 30, worked efficiently through the worst offense in the majors in front of another sparse crowd of 5,419 at the Coliseum.

 The 39-year-old right-hander retired nine of the first 10 batters he faced and didn’t allow a hit until JJ Bleday’s leadoff homer in the fourth.
 Scherzer also walked two.